inflex/OpenBoardData/README.md

 * > NET_NAME  DIODE_READING  VOLTAGE_READING  RESISTANCE_READING  COMMENT
 * Net aliases can be done by prefixing '===' to the name of the aliased network
 * > PPVBAT_G3H_CHGR_REG ===PPBUS_G3H
+* Diode and Voltage readings are to be in volts units, no suffixes/prefixes, just whole floating point only
+* Resistance reading can be in the form of infix or suffixed numbers, ie, 1200.0, 1K2, 1.2K

 ### How to contribute (in order of preferred method...)
 * You can fork this repo, make the changes, and then perform a PR/Pull-Request to send your changes back to here